MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 ### `mz_materialization_lag`

-The `mz_materialization_lag` view describes for each materialized view, index, and sink in the system the difference between the input frontiers and the output frontier.
-For hydrated dataflows, this lag roughly corresponds to the time it takes for updates at the inputs to become reflected in the outputs.
+The `mz_materialization_lag` view describes the difference between the input frontiers and the output frontier for each materialized view, index, and sink in the system.
+For hydrated dataflows, this lag roughly corresponds to the time it takes for updates at the inputs to be reflected in the output.

 At this time, we do not make any guarantees about the freshness of these numbers.